isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 * The participants understand that domain teams provide data to other teams as data products.
 * The participants understand that data products are first-class citizens in the system architecture, similar to UI and API products.
 * The participants know characteristics of data products: data are discoverable, addressable, trustworthy, self-descriptive, secure, understandable, interoperable, natively accessible, and valuable on its own.
-* The participants know the different forms of data products, including raw data, reports, dashboards, ML features or entire ML models.
+* The participants know the different forms of data products, including datasets, reports, dashboards, ML features or entire ML models.

 LG X-4: Self-serve Data Platform

-* The participants understand the key concepts of the domain-agnostic data infrastructure as a platform
+* The participants understand the key concepts of the domain-agnostic data infrastructure as a platform.
+* The participants know that the platform is managed by a data platform team.
+* The participants know typical components of a data platform, i.e. storage, data pipelines, data catalog, access management, monitoring, visualisation.
+* The participants have an idea of existing solutions provided by cloud vendors.

 LG X-5: Federated Computational Governance

-* Self-service Infrastructure as a Platform (Success Criteria: Reduced lead time to create new secure and discoverable data products)
-    * Distributed
-    * Data Pipelines are domain-agnostic (like cloud platforms)
-    * DataOps (Data Product CI/CD)
-    * Metadata (data-catalog)
-* Federated Ecosystem Governance
-    * Encryption
-    * ACLs
-    * Regulations
+* The participants know that the governance group, typically called a "guild", consists of representatives of the domain teams and the data platform team.
+* The participants know that the governance group agrees on global policies of the data eco-systems, including interoperability, security and compliance.
+* The participants understand that the self-serve data platform may support, automate, or enforce the global policies.

 ## References

-- "Data Mesh in Action" by Jacek Majchrzak, Sven Balnojan, and Marian Siwiak.
+1. "Data Mesh in Action" by Jacek Majchrzak, Sven Balnojan, and Marian Siwiak.
 Manning.
 Publication in Summer 2022
-- "Data Mesh" by Zhamak Dehghani.
+1. "Data Mesh" by Zhamak Dehghani.
 O'Reilly Media, Inc. April 2022
-- datamesh-architecture.com
+1. datamesh-architecture.com
-- "Data Management at Scale" by Piethein Strengholt
+1. "Data Management at Scale" by Piethein Strengholt
-- "Software Architecture: The Hard Parts" by Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani
+1. "Software Architecture: The Hard Parts" by Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani

 # Examples of data processing pipelines